1800 108 8008

 The estimated due date is the date that spontaneous onset of labour is expected to occur which can be checked using a pregnancy calculator.
 Pregnancy usually lasts from 37 to 42 weeks from day one of your last period.

-It is normal for expectant mothers to be curious about their estimated date of delivery, which is also called the due date.
+It is normal for expectant mothers to be curious about their estimated date of delivery (EDD), which is also called the due date.
 If you are eager to know when your little bundle of joy will come into this world, our easy-to-use pregnancy due date calculator will do the work for you.
-This is how use can use it —
+Know pregnancy calculator accuracy and how it use it below:

 Using the accurate due date calculator